cph/desktop-procedures/operating_applications.md

  - Heroku to host our applications
      - it already hosts our Postgres databases
      - its tools and buildpacks are actively maintained with recent versions of Ruby, Node.js, etc.
+ - Various AWS services as needed for particular product features.
+E.g., CloudFront to cache Builder's assets, EC2 load balancers for SSL in Unite, etc.

 and for monitoring: